 The categories in this group are described in more detail below.
-We assess applications received and the computer system places applicants in the appropriate groups.
-For example, a person living in overcrowded housing is placed in the overcrowded group.
+The Council assesses applications received and the computer system places applicants in the appropriate groups.
+For example, a person living in overcrowded housing is placed in the unsatisfactory housing conditions group.